 Altos de Chavón was an artist village located on the edge of the Chavón River in La Romana, Dominican Republic.
 I say "was" because it is not longer an artist village.
 When the Fanjul Corp bought it from Gulf & Western, they discontinued all art in the village that wasn't associated with the Art & Design school and the education trust.
 Apparently, art is not one of their things.
 So sad.
-The village is now a silly tourist villa boasting a stupid donkey for tourist to take their photographs with and really has nothing going for it except the architecture.
-Most of the great boutiques have closed and nothing is happening there.
-Not like when my sister and I lived there in the early 80s!
+The village is now a silly tourist villa.
+Although there is still some art because of the Art school, it is nothing like the cultural and social center that it was in the early 80s!
 Those were the days...concerts, gallery openings, fairs, a discotheque, celebrities, and the beautiful people.

 A little history: The village was a present from Charlie Bloudhorn, CEO of the, now defunct, Golf & Western Corporation, (Paramount, Miss Universe, Catalina, Sega, Simon & Schuster, and much more) to his artsy-fartsy wife.
-It served two purposes: please his wife by bringing culture and artists to the area, and a hook to sell real estate in the area being developed by Costasur, the real estate company responsible forthe sales of Casa de Campo Real Estate.
+It served two purposes: please his wife by bringing culture and artists to the area, and a hook to sell real estate in the area being developed by Costasur, the real estate company responsible for the sale of Casa de Campo Real Estate.
 He was successful in both.
 The wife was thrilled by the artists that followed and the real estate sold like hot cakes, bought primarily, by the artsy-fartsy.
+(Artsy-Fartsy: These are the people that follow artists everywhere they go.
+They buy paintings and boast that they know artists.
+But, their friends are gallery owners not the artists themselves.
+Think of Soho.
+Artists moved there because there was cheep space to rent.
+They turned it into an artist mecca.
+It wasn't long before the jet set was buying lofts in Soho.
+Soon artists the artists had to leave because the rent was really high and they couldn't work in peace.
+This is the usual lifespan of an artist neighborhood. )

 Roberto Copa built movie sets for Dino De Laurentis and was brought to Casa de Campo to design and build the village based on Italian medieval cities.
-However, he didn't care much for people and, although the spaces were beautiful, they were hell to live or work in.
-There was no place to wash or hand clothes, so everyone hung them to dry in their balconies.
-We all got reprimanded.
-Copa said our houses made the place look like a Sofia Loren movie.
-We complained and got a laundromat.
+However, although the spaces were beautiful, they were built more as movie sets and less as living or work spaces.
+There weren't any of the comforts you would find in a space that was meant for people.
 There were living and commercial spaces, 5 art galleries, many boutiques, restaurants, a disco, and a 5,000 seat amphitheater with state-of-the-art sound all built out of or surrounded by rocks.

 I arrived in the Dominican Republic in October of 1981, after separating and later divorcing my husband Tom.
 A couple of months later, my sister, who had been studying in London, came home for the holidays.
 She decided to stay.
 Our friend Vivian called us to let us know that she was working in Altos de Chavón and they had job openings.
 So we went to visit her and check out the place.